The Committee consisted of the following Members:

 That has certainly been the case, as our young people are better informed than ever, thanks to access to the internet and social media.
 Although fake news and disinformation pervade, young people are becoming more adept at spotting that and are becoming more critical, we hope, about what they read, which is all part of a political education.

 In 2006, the Power commission published its final report “Power to the People”, which supported that conclusion.
-The commission drew up a set up proposals and recommendations to increase political participation, including lowering the voting and candidacy age to 16, with the exception of candidacy for the House of Lords.
+The commission drew up a set of proposals and recommendations to increase political participation, including lowering the voting and candidacy age to 16, with the exception of candidacy for the House of Lords.
 I have no idea what the minimum age is for the House of Lords.

 One hundred and sixty.